Hidden assumptions of integer ratio analyses in bioacoustics and music: Introduction: Integer ratios as a measure of rhythmic structure

 Quantifying temporal patterns is a crucial step toward a better understanding of rhythm and its origins.
 One common pattern in human music are intervals whose durations conform to small-integer ratios; for example, the durations of a quarter note and an eight note are related in a 2:1 ratio \parencite{roeske_categorical_2020}.
+Small-integer ratios are ubiquitous across individuals and cultures, and appear to be a striking universal feature of human music and rhythm \parencite{ravignani_musical_2016, jacoby_integer_2017, jacoby_commonality_2024}.
 Humans both perceive and produce small-integer ratios in temporal sequences; a few hypotheses exist about the underlying mechanisms \parencite{ravignani_why_2018}.
-Investigating the presence of rhythmic categories conforming to small-integer ratios is one way of measuring temporal structure in behaviour, and perhaps even inferring internal mechanisms of the biological agents producing those behaviours \parencite{kotz_evolution_2018, de_gregorio_categorical_2021, hersh_robust_2023}.
+Investigating the presence of rhythmic categories conforming to small-integer ratios is one way of measuring temporal structure in behavior, and perhaps even inferring internal mechanisms of the biological agents producing those behaviors \parencite{kotz_evolution_2018, de_gregorio_categorical_2021, hersh_robust_2023}.

-Recent studies have started quantifying the degree to which small-integer ratios occur not just in human music \parencite{roeske_categorical_2020, jacoby_commonality_2024}, but also in a broad range of animal species: Many species show high rates of isochrony (1:1 ratio) in their displays (e.g., several gibbon species, \cite{raimondi_isochrony_2023, de_gregorio_isochronous_2024, ma_small_2024}; orangutans, \cite{lameira_recursive_2024}; rock hyraxes, \cite{demartsev_male_2023}; zebra finches, \cite{roeske_categorical_2020}).
+In the search for a better understanding of the evolutionary origins of this fundamental building block of rhythm perception and production, recent studies have started quantifying the degree to which small-integer ratios occur across animals.
+Small-integer ratios are not only found in human music \parencite{jacoby_integer_2017, roeske_categorical_2020, jacoby_commonality_2024}, but also in a broad range of non-human animal behaviors: Many species show high rates of isochrony (1:1 ratio) in their vocal displays (e.g., several gibbon species, \cite{raimondi_isochrony_2023, de_gregorio_isochronous_2024, ma_small_2024}; orangutans, \cite{lameira_recursive_2024}; rock hyraxes, \cite{demartsev_male_2023}; zebra finches, \cite{roeske_categorical_2020}).
 Several other species show different rhythmic categories (e.g., thrush nightingales, \cite{roeske_categorical_2020}; indri, \cite{de_gregorio_categorical_2021}; Australian pied butcherbirds, \cite{xing_syntactic_2022}).
-In other studies, while no clear rhythmic categories are found in vocalizations, rhythmic categories are present in non-vocal displays \parencite[e.g., harbor seals' flipper slapping,][]{anichini_measuring_2023, kocsis_harbour_2024}.
+In other studies, while no clear rhythmic categories are found in vocalizations \parencite{anichini_measuring_2023}, rhythmic categories are present in non-vocal displays \parencite[e.g., harbor seals' flipper slapping,][]{kocsis_harbour_2024} or behaviour \parencite[e.g., horse gait,][]{laffi_rhythm_2025,laffi_rhythmic_2025}.